bryaneburr/wiki_spider/README.md

 scrapy crawl wiki_spider
 ```

 To stop the spider while scraping, press `ctrl+C` in the terminal to send `SIGINT` to the process.
 It may take a few moments to exit gracefully, so please be patient.

-## Functionality

-## Design Considerations
+#### Settings

-## Future work
+## FAQ